Client library (`acdp_client`)

 429/503+Retry-Afterwith one capped retry. - Refresh-reason telemetry — every mint logs

-refresh_reason(first_use/proactive_refresh/reactive_401),algorithm,ttl_seconds,elapsed_ms.CachedToken.audpeeks the JWTaudclaim for diagnostics only — verification belongs to the issuer.
+refresh_reason(the exportedRefreshReasonvalues:first_use/proactive_refresh/reactive_401),algorithm,ttl_seconds,elapsed_ms.CachedToken.audpeeks the JWTaudclaim for diagnostics only — verification belongs to the issuer.

-Exceptions: TokenError (base), ChallengeError, TokenIssueError,
+Exceptions: TokenError (base), ChallengeError, TokenIssueError.

 signing.py — Producer abstraction